 Why Does Performance Need to Be Measured?

-Presenter: Kimberly J. Dalferes, Senior Associate, Booz Allen Hamilton.
+Presenter: Kimberly J. Dalferes, Senior Associate, Booz Allen Hamilton; and Jordan Nichols, Senior Research Associate, Booz Allen Hamilton.

 Special Coordination to Prepare Incarcerated Offenders for Release in Japan